How to Clean Powder Coated Metal: A Practical, Engineering‑Based Guide for Overseas Wholesale Buyers

 Checking the Surface Condition

-• Staining: often waterborne minerals, oil mist, or pollution residue.
+• Staining: mineral deposits, oil mist, or pollution residues.

-• Edge rust or bubbling: signals pretreatment or coating defects.
+• Edge rust or bubbling: indicates pretreatment or coating defects.

 If contaminants lift easily with mild detergent, the coating is performing as expected.
 If aggressive cleaning is required for basic dirt, procurement teams should investigate whether the coating formulation or pretreatment process needs revision.